behzadmk1378/KNTU_WebGIS_Course_4041_A2/README.md

 This project uses free services that don't require API keys:
 - **Nominatim**: No key required (please respect rate limits)
 - **Open-Meteo**: No key required

+If you want to use APIs that require keys (Google Maps, OpenWeatherMap, etc.), simply edit `config.js` and add your keys there.

 ## 📖 Usage